compound-developers/compound-governance-examples/README.md

 ## What is Compound Protocol Governance?

-The Compound protocol is upgraded and configured in a decentrailized fashion.
+The Compound protocol is upgraded and configured in a decentralized fashion.
 All changes (from supported assets, to system parameters) are decided by COMP token-holders using the voting system.

 Community members can create proposals or vote on proposals to modify the protocol.
 This is made possible by the [Compound Governance smart contract](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol).